-- J Reynolds Non-executive Director (Chair) - T E Fielden, Finance Director (resigned 15 February 2021) - AP Jones, Finance Director (appointed 20 April 2022) - M Knowles Independent member - S J Lockwood Director of Finance (Interim) (appointed 11 February 2021, resigned 14 April 2022)
+- M Knowles Independent member - J Reynolds Non-executive Director (Chair) - T E Fielden, Finance Director (resigned 15 February 2021) - S J Lockwood Director of Finance (Interim) (appointed 11 February 2021, resigned 14 April 2022) - A P Jones, Finance Director (appointed 14 April 2022)

-STATEMENT OF DIRECTORS' RESPONSIBILITIES
+STATEMENT OF DIRECTORS RESPONSIBILITIES

 The directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.
 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors are required to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
-The financial statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB.
+Under that law the directors are required to prepare the group financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
+The financial statements also comply with International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB").
 Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
 In preparing these financial statements, International Accounting Standard 1 requires that directors:

-- · properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Company's ability to continue as a going concern.
+- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Group's ability to continue as a going concern.

-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and Group and enable them to ensure that the financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.